-The GOODS distribution network consists of thousands of charitable partners including animal welfare organizations, food banks, VA locations, and other qualified agencies.
+The GOODS distribution network consists of thousands of charitable partners including animal welfare organizations, food banks, Veteran Affairs locations, and other qualified agencies.

-The GOODS Program uses a fee arrangement similar to a food bank model.
+The GOODS Program uses a sustainable hub and spoke model similar to a food bank.
 That is, the goods are donated, but freight, warehouse, and program costs are met by handling fees and donations.

 Looking to donate product?
 Please click here.

 Keeping pets with their families and out of shelters is critical in times of crisis.

 During the height of the COVID-19 pandemic, families accessing United Way of Miami's two food pantries were struggling to feed their four-legged family members, as well.

 Greater Good Charities partnered with FoMA to provide the food bank with quality pet food.
 Helping families receive much-needed pet food lessened the stress and financial struggles of COVID-19.